Slanted-Creative/the-jump/README.md

   Each script relies on specific class names (e.g., `.event-link`, `.content-wrapper`, `.slider1`).
 When updating your site's design or element structure in Webflow, verify and update the selectors in these scripts as needed.

 - **Date and Recurrence Logic:**
   The event scripts use Moment.js to calculate dates and handle recurring events.
-If you need to modify how events are filtered or how recurring dates are generated, review the relevant sections (e.g., the while loop in `jump-events.js` or `jump-one-event.js`).
+If you need to modify how events are filtered or how recurring dates are generated, review the relevant sections (e.g., the while loops in `jump-events.js`, `jump-one-event.js`, or `homepage-jump.js`).

 - **Animations and Transitions:**
   For changes to page transitions, adjust the GSAP timeline properties in `jump-page-transition.js`.
 Consider modifying the animation durations, easing functions, or even the overall transition strategy.

 - **Slider Customization:**
-  If you want to change slider behavior (e.g., number of slides per view, autoplay speed) or update the custom SVG icons for pagination, edit the configuration objects in `jump-private-events.js`.
+  If you want to change slider behavior (e.g., number of slides per view, autoplay speed) or update the custom SVG icons for pagination, edit the configuration objects in `jump-private-events.js` or `homepage-jump.js`.

 - **Link URL Formatting:**
   The link-handling script automatically formats URLs based on element text.
 To modify this behavior (for example, a new URL structure), adjust the string manipulation logic in `link-handling.js`.